top of page

 5. United Empire Loyalists

 Additionally, if you have a copy of a published family history prior to 1990, those family names are likely in the family tree as well.
-There is no reason to add your duplicate version of these individuals who are already in the common family tree.
+There is no reason to add your duplicate version of these individuals already in the common family tree.

 If you want to keep uploading your tree without working with others, FamilySearch is not the platform for you.